Colorectal Cancer: Overview

 A biopsy is the only way to be sure of a colorectal cancer diagnosis.
 The most common type of biopsy is an endoscopic biopsy.
 This is usually done during a colonoscopy.
 A small piece of the changed tissue is taken out and checked for cancer cells.
 It usually takes several days for the results of your biopsy to come back.

 After a diagnosis of colorectal cancer, you'll need more tests.
 These help your healthcare providers learn more about your overall health and the cancer.
 They're used to find out the stage of the cancer.
 The stage is how much cancer there is and how far it has spread (metastasized) in your body.
 It's one of the most important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Be sure to ask your healthcare provider to explain the details of your cancer to you in a way you can understand.

 How is colorectal cancer treated?

 Your treatment choices depend on the type of colorectal cancer you have, test results, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and possible risks and side effects.
 Other things to think about are if the cancer can be removed with surgery, how your body will look and work after treatment, and your overall health.

 Types of treatment for cancer are either local or systemic.
-Local treatments remove, destroy, or control cancer cells in 1 area.
+Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
-You may have just 1 treatment or a combination of treatments.
+You may have just one treatment or a combination of treatments.
 Tests will be done during treatment to see how well it's working.

 Types of treatment for colorectal cancer include: